Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] blank page
 - [ ] table of contents page

 #### Q73.
-Before publishing a document you want to identify issues that may make it difficult for people with disabilities to read. which feature should you use?
+Before publishing a document, you want to identify issues that may make it difficult for people with disabilities to read. which feature should you use?

 - [x] check Accessibility
 - [ ] inspect document